Infinity Limited

 Infinity Limited is an Australian science education television series produced by the ABC in Melbourne between 1982 and 1984.
-Despite the show's short run, it proved popular with primary school kids around Australia.
+Despite the show's short run, it proved popular with primary school children around Australia.
 37 episodes were made.
 Each episode was broadcast between 12 and 19 times from 1982 to 1991, with the exception of episode 83/9 "The Big Heater" which was only broadcast three times between 1982 and 1983.

 The show initially starred Kim Trengove and Stefan Dennis as Kris (Kristal) and Rick who run a small business called Infinity Ltd. Dennis left the show after 20 episodes in late 1983 and was replaced by Mark Little as Rosco for the final 17 episodes.
 Infinity Ltd. were generally called upon to solve basic science-based problems for people.
 Their office was located above the basement/office of Vortex Ventures, a company who makes it their business to try and steal Infinity Ltd's customers, usually without success.
 Ross Williams starred as Valerian J. Vortex, the inept owner of Vortex Ventures, with Ian Scott as Arthur Plankton, his long suffering assistant who often showed signs that he was smarter than Vortex gave him credit for.
 Plankton is often made to perform tasks he is not happy with, such as climbing the air conditioning duct in order to eavesdrop on Infinity Ltd. Infinity Ltd. are aware of Vortex and Plankton and consider them a minor annoyance, rather than a serious threat to their business.

 Characters

 Kris

-Kristal, known as Kris to most people is one half of Infinity Limited.
+Kristal (Kim Trengove), known as Kris to most people, is one half of Infinity Limited.
 Although it's a fairly even partnership, she seems to get the final say and leaves the more physical tasks to Rick.
 If she sees Rick on a break, she assumes he's been slacking off while she's been away.
-Despite this, Kris and Rick are good friends, maybe even lovers, but being a kids show, this is not explicitly mentioned or shown.
+Despite this, Kris and Rick are good friends, maybe even lovers, but being a kids' show, this is not explicitly mentioned or shown.
 Kris appears to be in her early 20s.

 Rick

-Rick is slightly more sceptical of new ideas, taking some convincing from Kris before he's fully on board.
-Although he is a hard worker, he also likes his leisure time which makes Kris sometimes think he doesn't pull his weight.
+Rick (Stefan Dennis) is slightly more sceptical of new ideas, taking some convincing from Kris before he's fully on board.
+Although he is a hard worker, he also likes his leisure time, which makes Kris sometimes think he doesn't pull his weight.
 He leaves for unexplained reasons and is replaced by Rosco.
 Rick appears to be in his early 20s.

 Rosco

-Practical minded and handy at building things, Rosco doesn't come up with any scientific ideas, leaving that up to Kris.
+Practical-minded and handy at building things, Rosco (Mark Little) doesn't come up with any scientific ideas, leaving that up to Kris.
 He replaces Rick as the other half of Infinity Limited.
 Rosco appears to be in his early 20s.